 First, you should try to find out whether the problem is that the mysqld server dies or whether your problem has to do with your client.
 You can check how long your mysqld server has been up by executing mysqladmin version.
 If mysqld has died and restarted, you may find the reason by looking in the server's error log.
 See Section 5.4.2, “The Error Log”.

 On some systems, you can find in the error log a stack trace of where mysqld died.
 Note that the variable values written in the error log may not always be 100% correct.

-Many server crashes are caused by corrupted data files or
+Many unexpected server exits are caused by corrupted data

 write() system call after every SQL

 statement and before the client is notified about the result.